silvercrypto888/platinum_ecosystem/README.md

 # Platinum Ecosystem on X1 Blockchain, and Newbie Dev Guide
 This repo has two purposes:

-1. To document open-source code for the Platinum Ecosystem on the X1 Blockchain
+1. To document open-source code for the [Platinum Ecosystem](https://platinum-on-x1.gitbook.io/platinum/) on X1
 2. To serve as a Newbie Dev Guide for aspiring new X1 devs

-The guide will be very simple and assume minimal prior skills, with plenty of handholding. :\) The topics covered may go through minting simple tokens with no custom features, and then Token-2022 Extensions such as interest rates, and airdrops/snapshots for top 20 holders.
+The guide will be very simple and assume minimal prior skills, with plenty of handholding. :\) The topics covered may go through minting simple tokens with no custom features, and airdrops/snapshots for top 20 holders, and then finally Token-2022 Extensions such as interest rates.
 However, this guide will likely go no further than that.
-This guide can allow aspiring X1 Builders to easily launch token ecosystems with extensions that they desire, like interest rates.
+This guide can allow aspiring X1 Builders to easily launch token ecosystems with the extensions that they desire, like interest rates.

-This guide also shares some game theory on practices that can help builders to distinguish themselves from _extractors_ (shortsighted devs).
-This guide will tell you how to perform highly generous and competitive industry practices (airdrops and burned liquidity) to help attract a following in the X1 community!
+This guide also shares some game theory on practices that can help builders to seaparate and distinguish themselves from _extractors_ (shortsighted devs).
+This guide will tell you how to perform highly generous and competitive industry practices (airdrops and burned liquidity).
+This could help you build trust and attract a following in the X1 community.

 Basic exposure (but not much knowledge and familiarity) is expected with:
 1. Basic exposure to Windows and Command Prompt.
 This tutorial is primarily intended for Windows users.